jeissler/branedocs_marketing/README.md

 ## 💡 Development Notes

 While the full platform is under active development in private repos, this site offers a glimpse of the product vision.
-Feel free to watch the repo for updates.
+Feel free to request a tour of the private codebase and/or example demos.